HRG-OFFICIAL/ApniDukaan-Ecommerce/IMPLEMENTATION_STATUS.md

 [![MongoDB](https://img.shields.io/badge/MongoDB-6.0+-green)](https://www.mongodb.com/)
 [![Redis](https://img.shields.io/badge/Redis-7.0+-red)](https://redis.io/)

-This document provides a comprehensive overview of what has been implemented so far in the ShopSphere E-commerce Platform as of January 2024.
+This document provides a comprehensive overview of what has been implemented so far in the ApniDukaan E-commerce Platform as of January 2024.

 ## 📖 Table of Contents